rekapap/form-validations/README.md

 # Form Validation

-Playing around with Form Validations using MDN resouces
+Playing around with Form Validations using MDN resources

 ## How to use it